 Approximate Cost

-Hire a 4x4 vehicle with driver to travel the 150-kilometer Wakhan road from Ishkashim to Langar, stopping at fortresses, hot springs, and villages.
+Hire a 4x4 vehicle with driver to travel the roughly 110-kilometer Wakhan road from Ishkashim to Langar, stopping at fortresses, hot springs, and villages.
 The rough road takes 8 to 10 hours including sightseeing and requires a capable vehicle.

 Insider Tip